jdrsn/slate/source/includes/_files.md

 ## Delete a file

-The operation `/d/<app>/f` allows you to delete a file from an app.
+The microservice `/d/<app>/f` allows you to delete a file from an app.
 A request can be sent through the HTTP methods `DELETE` and `GET` (if enabled).

 ### HTTP endpoints